iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

 For more, actual examples with step by step derivations regarding the convex conjugate of functions, see [[Convex Conjugate Examples]] for more information.
 Here we summarize some of the important results from there in a nice table format.

-For theorems that relates the subgradient and the Fenchel Conjugate, visits: [[Fenchel Identity]] for more.
+For theorems that relates the subgradient and the Fenchel Conjugate, visits: [[Fenchel Identity, Inequality]] for more.

 **Source**:
 This is coming from Prof Deimitri at UW, for AMATH 516.